 |

 to the next square there are two or three more ouzeries.
-Nikitas opposite the church is as reliable, friendly and cheap as ever.
+Nikitas opposite the church is as reliable, friendly and cheap as any you will find in Athens.
 One of the last such in Psyrri.
 Nikitas calls itself a psitopolío but they’re really a proper

 oinomayerio, always with several dishes of the day.
 Their biftekia aren’t bad